 The gcp:dataproc/metastoreServiceIamMember:MetastoreServiceIamMember resource, part of the Pulumi GCP provider, grants IAM permissions on Dataproc Metastore services by adding individual members to roles.
-This guide focuses on three capabilities: single-member role grants, multi-member role bindings, and complete policy replacement.
+This guide focuses on three capabilities: single-member role grants, role-level member lists, and full policy replacement.

 Grant a role to a single user

-Most IAM configurations add a specific role to one user or service account without affecting other members.
+Most IAM configurations add permissions for one user or service account without affecting existing members.

 import * as pulumi from "@pulumi/pulumi";